Our specialty programs are as follows:

 Distress tolerance teaches pain is a part of life and can??t always be avoided; if you can??t cope with painful feelings, it may lead to impulsive behaviors and acting impulsively can lead to hurting yourself or someone else.
 Participants will learn:

 - Crisis Survival Skills ??
-Utilize distractions, self-sooth, improve the moment, and look at the pros and cons when in distress
+Utilize distractions, self-soothe, improve the moment, and look at the pros and cons when in distress

-- TIPPS ??
-Use the body??s autonomic nervous system to calm intense emotional moments
+- TIPPS Use the bodies autonomic nervous system to calm intense emotional moments

 - Thinking Mistakes ??
 Correct errors in thinking that often times lead to miscommunications or misunderstandings